August in Budapest 2024

 • Workshops and more.

-Drop by Viadukt Terasz, the gastro centre of the RAKPART 23 program series (Jane Haining Rakpart, Budapest, Hungary, 1052) for a cold drink!
+Drop by Viadukt Bar, the art & gastro centre of the RAKPART 24 program series (Jane Haining Rakpart, Budapest, Hungary, 1052) for a cold drink and a range of activities and programs.

 It’s located in the arcades under the tram tracks.